 Program materials are formatted for vision-impaired persons, in compliance with the Americans with Disabilities Act (ADA).
 Templates and examples are also provided in conventional format.
 The conventional format will be used by OWEB for all projects except those that involve vision-impaired persons.
 In the case of any unintended inconsistencies between the two formats of a document, OWEB will determine which version prevails.

-The program materials are updated for the Fall 2019 grant offering, including information about administrative rule changes that were adopted in 2019.
+The program materials have been updated for the fall 2022 grant offering.
 Applicants are required to use the current version of program materials.
-Applicants will be informed of any revisions as they occur.